NEW ROLE AND PROMOTION

 Dr. Steiner was interviewed on the Channel 9 Today show by Peter Stefanovic and Allison Langdon on April 14, 2018.
 In her interview, Dr Steiner discussed a clinical trial she is running that is looking at a potential new treatment for people with memory loss who have an increased risk of dementia.
-To find out if you, or somebody you know is eligible to participate, you can fill out the brief online confidential survey here.

 You can watch the segment here.

 INVITED SEMINAR: THE SECRET TO HEALTHY BRAIN AGEING

 On April 9, 2018, Dr. Steiner gave an invited seminar on healthy ageing as part of NSW Senior’s Week to over 100 seniors at Carrington Care, Camden.
 The seminar covered the latest evidence and strategies to delay deterioration and reduce the risk of dementia.